beyzanurulukus1/TrackMe/README.md

 ## 💻 Example Usage

-# Open the app in your browser by opening the index.html file or visiting the live URL.
+# Open the app in your browser by opening the index.html file or visiting the live URL(https://beyzanurulukus1.github.io/TrackMe/).

 # Daily Habits Part
 - Write the habit you want to add to the box and click to "Add" button